Nailing your business’ tone of voice is an essential part of brand building. Words shouldn’t just be plucked from thin air.

 Read more: The Beginner’s Guide to Content Pillars

 This isn’t something that is going to take 10 minutes.
-In fact, ask you staff what words they would associate with your brand… do they match the words you would have chosen?
+However you don’t necessarily need to be a brand copywriter.
+Start by asking your staff what words they would associate with your brand.
+Do they match the words you would have chosen?

 Spend time analysing what language your competitors are using.
 Your choice of words should explain why your brand exists, not what it does or how you do it.